o3de/o3de.org/content/docs/welcome-guide/get-started/project-config/creating-projects-using-cli.md

     ```

     {{< note >}}
-The `/m` is a recommended build tool optimization, which tells MSVC to use multiple threads during compilation to speed up build times.
+The `/m` is a recommended build tool optimization, which tells the Microsoft compiler (MSVC) to use multiple threads during compilation to speed up build times.
     {{< /note >}}

 1. This will take some time to build.
 When the build completes, the binaries are available in the project build path, under `bin\<build configuration>`.
 Run the Editor from the command line to verify a successful build, supplying the project directory path to the `--project-path` argument.
 The path can be absolute or relative.
 If relative, it must be relative to the _engine_ directory.